Great Tribulation: How to Discern Truth from Deception

 Great Tribulation sermon video audio notes

 Jesus asked the religious leaders another question.
-The question was Whose son is Christ?
+The question was, Whose son Christ was?
 They answered David.
 Jesus replied, How then doth David in spirit call him Lord, saying, The LORD said unto my Lord, Sit thou on my right hand, till I make thine enemies thy footstool?
-If David then called him Lord, how is he his son?
+If David called him Lord, how is the Lord David’s son?

-In actuality, Jesus the Christ is the Son of God.
-He is the son of David through Marky, but the Christ through the Holy Spirit.
+In actuality, Jesus, the Christ, is the Son of God.
+He is the son of David through Marky, but Christ through the Holy Spirit.
 The religious leaders could not answer.
-They decided to hush and not ask him ask him any more questions.
+They decided to hush and not ask him any more questions.

 It had been back and forth all day.

 The confrontation was heavy and deep.
-Remember Jesus went into the den of thieves knowing he would be attacked and challenged.
+Remember, Jesus went into the den of thieves, knowing he would be attacked and challenged.
 Jesus defied the religious system of Judaism.
-Jesus told them sinners would enter the kingdom of God before the religious leaders entered, and Jesus told them the kingdom would be taken from them.
-The kingdom would be given to other people.
+Jesus told them sinners would enter the kingdom of God before the religious leaders entered, and Jesus told them the Lord would take the kingdom from them and give it to other people.
 He said the stone would grind the religious system to powder.
 That system of Judaism perceived Jesus as speaking about them.
 He said an army would come and burn their city–Jerusalem.
 Jesus said they did not know the Scriptures.
-They were a den of thieves waiting to be judged.
+They were a den of thieves waiting for judgment.

-This is the context of the great tribulation.
-It has nothing as of yet to do with you or me.
-It is only dealing thus far with Judaism.
+This context is the context of the great tribulation.
+It has nothing to do with you or me.
+Thus far, it has only dealt with Judaism.

 12. Sickening religious system (Matthew 23:1-12)

-Jesus told the people and his disciples how worthless the religious system was to mankind.
+Jesus told the people and his disciples how worthless the religious system was to humanity.
 All it was interested in was itself.
 It cared nothing about people.
 Jesus said, Do as it says.
 Do not Do as it does.
-Their system only used God for selfish purposes.
-(Matthew 23:3).
-Jesus said all their works they do for to be seen of men.
-The way they dressed, the way they prayed, even the places they set in a crowd was for self purposes.
+Their system only used God for selfish purposes (Matthew 23:3).
+Jesus said all their works were to be seen by men.
+The way they dressed, prayed, and even the places they sat in a crowd were for self purposes.

 Great Tribulation sermon video audio notes